ildarmgt/arbot/readme.md

   Reads price on a big exchange and places orders on a smaller exchange with larger spread taking advantage of slippage.

+  Built so everyone runs their own bot.
+There's no reason to introduce more trusted parties like other people's servers.

 # Status

   Testing.
 No GUI or front end yet.